JathinDandeboyina/POWERMAX-VMAX-ALL-FLASH-REST-API-CLI/README.md

 A bash script that provides CLI to interact with RESTAPI on VMAX All Flash arrays and POWERMAX arrays.

-With this you can perform provisioning of storage to standalone hosts, clusters and also perform snapvx snapshot operations.
+With this you can perform provisioning of storage to standalone hosts, clusters and perform snapvx snapshot operations.

 Total setup time probably takes 5 mins.